scrapinghub/splash/docs/scripting-tutorial.rst

-If we submit this script to the :ref:`execute` endpoint in a ``lua_source`` argument, Splash will go to the example.com website, wait until it loads, wait aother half-second, then get the page title (by evaluating a JavaScript snippet in page context), and then return the result as a JSON encoded object.
+If we submit this script to the :ref:`execute` endpoint in a ``lua_source`` argument, Splash will go to the example.com website, wait until it loads, wait another half-second, then get the page title (by evaluating a JavaScript snippet in page context), and then return the result as a JSON encoded object.

 .. note::